List of The Dumping Ground characters: Maisie Martin

 Maisie Martin, played by Mimi Robertson, made her first appearance in series 10 episode 13 ("Natural Habitat"), where she scams Taz De Souza and the others raising money for otters.
-When in reality she planned to keep the money for herself, in order to support her wheelchair-bound mother.
+When in reality she planned to keep the money for herself, in order to support her disabled mother.

 Maisie returns in series 11 episode 1 ("Welcome Home") as a resident, after it was deemed her mother was no longer in a state to care for her.
 She resents being put into the care system, and views it only as a temporary measure until her mother is released.
 Her character displays a volatile and selfish attitude, often lashing out when upset by disrupting the other children's happiness.
 She was put into a room with Chelsey, and despite initially finding her perkiness and vlogging annoying she has become her closest friend, along with Brodie when he moved into the house in series 11 episode 4.

 In series 11 she stole Dita's diary in episode 3, then read it aloud to the other children after taking offence to what she had written about her.
 In episode 8 she accidentally damaged Wes' book, then lied about it and attempted to frame Jimi for it before being caught, taking heavy criticism from several of the children.
 In the following episode ("Fly Away Home") she attempted to run away from the house after taking this criticism to heart, feeling that nobody likes her.
 She is eventually returned by Georgia and Brodie.

 In series 12 episode 5 ("Best Day Ever") a visit to her mother was cancelled, so she took her frustration out on Erin's annual Treasure Hunt by sabotaging it.